tcolgate/tcolgate.github.io/content/posts/newest.md

----
-title: "Time Series Search in Prometheus"
-date: "2016-09-20"
++++
-description: "This post describes an experiment in extending Prometheus to support time searching matching"
+title = "Time Series Search in Prometheus" date = "2016-09-20" summary = "This post describes an experiment in extending Prometheus to support time searching matching" draft = false categories = [ "Tech", "Prometheus" ,"cacti" ,"fun" ,"timeseries" ]
-draft: false
-categories:
-    - "Prometheus"
-    - "cacti"
-    - "fun"
-    - "timeseries"
----
++++

 *Note:* This post describes an extension to [Prometheus](https://Prometheus.io) that is unlikely to ever make it upstream, and definitely not in its current form.